 A similar process is carried out for permanent burial of the Japanese Knotweed.
 The root barrier has to be guaranteed by the manufacturer for at least 50 years.
 This is because the Japanese Knotweed can remain dormant for up to 20 years.
 The bung must be completely sealed and have a minimum capping of 2m depth.
 This should be shown on the deeds for the property.
 The cells can be placed under buildings within the cellar voids.
 The idea is that it is buried where the site is being landscaped and trees are planted above the stockpiled Japanese Knotweed.

 Use of controlled burning can help reduce the Japanese Knotweed.
 By burning the stem, rhizome and crown material, this can achieve a number of outcomes.
-There is less material to dispose by either burial or removal from site and reduces the chance of re-growth.
-We do not however rely on this method as the sole way of getting rid of the plant.
+There is less material to dispose of by either burial or removal from site and reduces the chance of re-growth.
+We do not, however, rely on this method as the sole way of getting rid of the plant.

 Stopping Japanese Knotweed Encroaching from Neighbouring Land